mems/calepin/Applications/Applications.md

 If display "Add-on migration in progress - please wait", remove (or rename) the folder `$SYSTEMDATA/addons`

-Remove control with [Web interface](https://kodi.wiki/view/Web_interface): use a port like 9080 (default could be already used or blocked)
+Remote control with [Web interface](https://kodi.wiki/view/Web_interface): use a port like 9080 (default could be already used or blocked)

 ### Set up centralized database in Kodi